qrakhen/sqript/README.md

 ﻿# sqript
 ### ~ another type-less adventure into obscurity

-Sqript is a programming language interpreter written in C# It serves comes with it's very own syntax, data types, workflow and behaviours.
+Sqript is a programming language interpreter written in C#.

+It comes with it's very own syntax, data types, workflow and behaviours.
 Can be built for - and also runs on - all platforms, including your microwave.

 ### Some Features: